chayacohen/A-Thousand-Miles/README.md

 ## Technologies

-A Thousand Miles is a MERN-stack web application that also utilizes Google Map API.
-MERN handles all of the users data and visualization while Google Map API is responsible to fetching data necessary to create itineraries and attractions.
+A Thousand Miles is a MERN-stack web application that utilizes the Google Maps & Places API.
+The MERN stack handles all of the users data and visualization while the Google Maps & Places API is responsible for rendering maps, markers, and fetching data necessary to create itineraries and attractions.

-#### Google Map API
+#### Google Maps & Places API
- - This web application utilizes Google Map API in order to auto-complete addresses, render maps, and fetch attraction locations.
+ - This web application utilizes both the Google Maps & Places API in order to auto-complete addresses, render maps, and fetch attraction locations.

 #### MERN
  - This web application utilizes MongoDB, Express, React, and Node.js to store data in a non-relational database with documents and renders all visual components through a single page model using React.